The Spanish Flu Pandemic, also know as the

 World War 1, 30,000

-San Franciscans take to the streets to celebrate.
+San Franciscans took to the streets to celebrate.
 There was much dancing and singing.

 Everyone wore a face mask.